 The review and interview process will determine acceptance.

 Applicants will be notified of their status via e-mail on the discipline designated notification date.
+If an applicant applies for an AFI scholarship, the applicant will be notified within their acceptance letter if they receive an AFI scholarship.

 The Admissions Committee does not provide individual critiques of any applicant's work.
 The decisions of the Admissions Committee are final and not subject to appeal.
 Individuals who are denied admission to a program of study are not entitled access to materials relating to the denied application.
-As the review process is quite extensive, please do not call the Admissions Office regarding status.
-If an application is reviewed positively, the applicant will be contacted for a requisite personal interview.
-If reviewers have any questions regarding application or materials submitted, the applicant will be contacted.

-If you have any questions about the application or the requirements, please contact the admissions office at 323.856.7628 or Admissions@AFI.com.
+If you have any questions about the application or the requirements, please contact the admissions office at 323.856.7628 or [email protected].